 Stephen Smith, Anthony T. Gallagher, Terry Lyle Zimmerman, Laura Barbulescu and Zack Rubinstein

-Conference Paper, 2007 Intl conf on Autonomous Agents and Multiagent Systems (AAMAS), May, 2007
+Conference Paper, Proceedings of 2007 Intl conf on Autonomous Agents and Multiagent Systems (AAMAS), May, 2007